nnienaber2/conduct/terminology.md

 - Allow easy search.
 ## DO put links to more information or deeper definitions.
 ### Pro
-- Allows a user to go into a deeper understanding without bloating this document.
+- Allows a [User](terminology.md#user) to go into a deeper understanding without bloating this document.
 ### Con
 - Can be a lazy way to define a term.
 Try to summarize the information you are linking to.
 ## DON'T make the definition more them 200 words.